The Beginning

 that dynamic movement latent

-in the caress
+in the caress of tectonic plates.

 How ephemeral,